marcinmicek/30-spring-boot-rest-crud-employee-with-spring-data-jpa/README.md

-# 02-spring-boot-rest-crud-employee
+#  30-spring-boot-rest-crud-employee-with-spring-data-jpa
-Spring Boot REST CRUD API with list of employees
+Spring Boot REST CRUD API with list of employees with Spring data JPA